B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/TestGenomeQuality.rst

 The algorithm description is the following:

-	1) For a given genome, let *nl* be the number of loci that are not present (neither EXC nor INF, see the :doc:`AlleleCall section </user/modules/AlleleCall>` for more detail in loci classification) but are found in at least a 95% of the genomes in analysis.
+	1) For a given genome, let *nl* be the number of loci that are not present (neither EXC nor INF, see the :doc:`AlleleCall section </user/modules/AlleleCall>` for more detail in loci classification) but are found in at least a 95% of the genomes in analysis;
 	2) For a specific exclusion threshold (*et*, maximum number of absent loci), genomes that have *nl > et* are excluded from the analysis in the next iteration.
-	If no genomes are removed, do not proceed to step 3.
+	   If no genomes are removed, do not proceed to step 3;
 	3) Return to step 1.
 The total number of genomes to be used in step 1 will be recalculated leaving out the genomes excluded in step 2.
 The *et* value
 	   (starting at 0) is incremented by a *s* value previously defined by the user.

 Basic Usage
 -----------